rsmaller/carg/README.md

 This macro is only for readability, and it will zero-initialize the variable you create.
 To enforce that an argument must be given a value, see `argAssert()` below.

-`argInit()` and `basicArgInit()` will create a struct from the variable name entered into them.
+`argInit()`, `basicArgInit()` and `heapArgInit()` will create a struct from the variable name entered into them.
-Keep in mind the resulting struct does not contain type information about the variable you declare a container for the argument.
+Keep in mind the resulting struct uses a void pointer to reference the variable where the argument data will be stored.
 To access the data the user entered, add "Value" to the end of the struct's name.
+For arguments initialized with `heapArgInit()`, the "Value" variable contains the pointer to the heap-allocated memory and should be freed when it is no longer needed.
 For example, when declaring an int argument via:

 ```